pjss1223/tLaSDI/README.md

 - Sklearn: 1.2.2
 - Matplotlib: 3.7.1

+## Examples

+Three examples are provided, including
+- Couette flow of an Oldroyd-B fluid
+- Two gas containers exchanging heat and volume
+- 1D Burgers’ equation
+The data for all examples will be made available on request.

 ## Acknowledgements

 This code makes the use of the codes from the following projects: